-“Weytk,” means Welcome in Secwepemc which is the language of the three local Secwepemc Nation Bands – Neskonlith, Adams Lake and Little Shuswap.
+Weyt-k means Hello in Secwepemctsin, which is the language of the Secwepemc people.
+There are three local Bands through the Government of Canada’s Department of Indigenous-Crown Relations: Neskonlith, Adams Lake and Little Shuswap.

 Historically there were as many as 35 Secwepemc Communities, but today there are 17 communities or Bands recognized within the Secwepemc Territory.
 The local Bands are members of the Shuswap Nation Tribal Council, which consists of 10 Secwepemc Bands.
-To find out more about the Secwepemc Nation, visit the SpiritMap, a website focused on the Language, history and culture of the Secwepemc People.
+To find out more about the Secwepemc Nation, visit SpiritMap, a website focused on the language, history and culture of the Secwepemc people.